PernillaQ/VinnoVWeather/README.md

 * I desided after talking to a fellow apprentice, to give localstorage a go, just of pure curiosity, though I just briefly touched the subject before.
 So the solutions for save, get, delete from localstorage might have improvements to claim.
 Yet I saw it as a chance to learn.

 <b>Other:</b>
-* My thought´s after creating it.
-Should of done - Mobile first and perhaps used SASS.
+My thought´s after creating it
+* Should of done - Mobile first and perhaps used SASS.